AHP Equine Industry Survey Demonstrates Stability Based on the Number of Horses Owned/Managed

 - The survey indicated that about 20% of horse owners/managers used telemedicine to provide equine health care services during the COVID-19 pandemic.
 This may become a regular tool for improving equine health.

-Survey data will be available to current AHP members September 1, 2021.
+Survey data is available to current AHP members on request.
 For more information, contact Christine W. Brune at email@example.com.